by Melissa Chichester

 Cyanocobalamin is a synthetic form of Vitamin B-12 commonly used in supplements and fortified foods.
 When consumed, cyanocobalamin is converted into methylcobalamin and adenosylcobalamin in the body.
 In the body, both methylcobalamin and cyanocobalamin can be converted into other forms of Vitamin B-12.

-Cyanocobalamin is the most popular choice for supplement manufacturers.
+Cyanocobalamin is the most popular choice of B-12 supplement.

 >>Shop all Vitamin B-12 supplements

-Hydroxocobalamin is a form of Vitamin B-12 that is typically administered in an injectable form by a doctor.
+Hydroxocobalamin is a form of Vitamin B-12 available in dietary supplements but can also be administered in an injectable form by a doctor.
 This injection can be intramuscular or intravenous.
+Hydroxocobalamin is best for those with B-12 deficiency anemia, or for those with GI disorders that make them unable to absorb other types of B-12 through food or supplements.*

 When considering B-12 supplementation, it is important to consult with your doctor first to make sure it’s a good fit for your current routine.
 Vitamin B-12 is a vital nutrient that supports overall health and well-being, and understanding the different forms of B-12 and their unique characteristics can help you make better decisions about maintaining optimal B-12 levels.*